adornala/StringtoJson/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

 ## Desscription
-This project helps you convert a newline seperated value to JSON array as `[{"label":"labelName"},{"value":"labelname"}]` where label Name is the value.
+This project helps you convert a newline and custom seperated value to JSON array as `[{"label":"labelName"},{"value":"labelname"}]`, where label Name is the value.

 ## Development server